Apply for information to be exempt from publication

-If you are providing information about a chemical to us and you do not want some of that information to be published, you must apply to the NICNAS Director for specified information to be exempt from publication.
+If you're giving us information about a chemical and you do not want certain details about that chemical to be published on our website, you can apply for information to be exempt from publication.

 - in the Applicant and Application Details section of any relevant application form for assessment of a new chemical, or

 - on an Application for information to be exempt from publication form.

 Fees apply to cover the cost of processing your application.
 Go to our fees page